Are LLMs Better than Reported? Detecting Label Errors and Mitigating Their Effect on Model Performance: Annotation

-Each example was annotated by three annotators, that in addition to the binary label were requested to provide their confidence in their answer, and also write a short explanation for why they chose this label.
-Pre-qualifications included 50+ approved HITs, 97\%+ approval rate, and locations from [USA, UK, Australia], which are all English-speaker countries.
-We disabled the possibility of right-click and \codefont{Ctrl+c} in the platform (as suggested by \citep{veselovsky2023prevalencepreventionlargelanguage}), to prevent (as much as possible) the case where generative-AI (e.g., ChatGPT) will be applied to solve the task instead of humans solving it themselves (as shown by \citep{artificial_users}).
-Maximum time allowed per HIT was 6 minutes, while the actual average execution time was 2:20 minutes for all assignments, and 3 minutes for approved assignments.
+Each example was annotated by three annotators, who in addition to the binary label were requested to provide their confidence in their answer, and also write a short explanation for why they chose this label.
+Pre-qualifications included 50+ approved HITs and 97\%+ approval rate, which are at standard scale for the MTurk platform \citep{DBLP:journals/ir/KazaiKM13, Hauser2021EvaluatingCA, Chmielewski2019AnMC}.
+Also, locations were limited to [USA, UK, Australia], which are all English-speaker countries.
+We disabled the possibility of right-click and \codefont{Ctrl+c} in the platform (as suggested by \cite{veselovsky2023prevalencepreventionlargelanguage}), to prevent (as much as possible) the case where generative-AI (e.g., ChatGPT) will be applied to solve the task instead of humans solving it themselves (as shown by \citep{artificial_users}).
+The maximum time allowed per HIT was 6 minutes, while the actual average execution time was 2:20 minutes for all assignments, and 3 minutes for approved assignments.
 The guidelines provided to annotators and the annotation platform layout are presented in \autoref{fig:mturk_platform}.

-Each annotation was manually reviewed and was rejected if the answers were not in line with the instructions, or if it was obvious that the task wasn't done honestly.
+Each annotation was manually reviewed and was rejected if the answers were not in line with the instructions, or if it was obvious that the task was not done honestly.
 Overall, this task suffered from a high rejection rate of 49.2\% (1163 rejected, 1200 approved).
-The main rejection reasons were: lack of meaningful explanation, obvious copy-paste annotations across different examples, explanation contradict with the label annotation, and cases where the explanation was a copy-paste of either the grounding or the statement.
+The main rejection reasons were: lack of meaningful explanation, obvious copy-paste annotations across different examples, explanations contradicting the label annotation, and cases where the explanation was a copy-paste of either the grounding or the statement.